Boundary-Aware Uncertainty for Feature Attribution Explainers: EXPERIMENTS

+Unless otherwise stated, we set $\lambda = 1.0$ and $\rho = 0.1$ (see App. \ref{app:sensitivity_analysis} for experiments on parameter sensitivity), and use GPEC with the KernelSHAP explainer.

-\textbf{Datasets and Models.} Experiments are performed on three tabular datasets (Census, Online Shoppers \citep{sakarRealtimePredictionOnline2019}, German Credit) from the UCI data repository \citep{uci_datasets} and two image datasets (MNIST \citep{lecun-mnisthandwrittendigit-2010} and fashion-MNIST (f-MNIST) \citep{fmnist}).
-GPEC can be used with any black-box model; for our experiments we use XGBoost \citep{xgboost} with log-loss for the tabular datasets and a 4-layer Multi-Layered Perception (MLP) model for the image datasets.
+\textbf{Datasets.} Experiments are performed on three tabular datasets (Census, Online Shoppers \citep{sakarRealtimePredictionOnline2019}, German Credit) from the UCI data repository \citep{uci_datasets}, and three image datasets (MNIST \citep{lecun-mnisthandwrittendigit-2010}, f-MNIST \citep{fmnist}), and CIFAR10 \citep{cifar10}).
+We additionally create a toy example (Synthetic) where training and test samples are drawn from the uniform distribution over $[-10,10]^2$ and the model DB is defined as follows:

+GPEC can be used with any black-box model; we use XGBoost \citep{xgboost} for tabular datasets, 4-layer neural network for MNIST and f-MNIST, and Resnet18 \citep{resnet} for CIFAR10.
 Additional dataset details are outlined in App. \ref{app:dataset_details}.

-\textbf{Implementation Details.} We consider two versions of GPEC: GPEC-WEG which is fit with the WEG kernel, and GPEC-RBF which is fit with the RBF Kernel.
-Unless otherwise stated, we choose $\lambda = 1.0$ and $\rho = 0.1$ (see App. \ref{app:sensitivity_analysis} for experiments on parameter sensitivity).
-For the Uncertainty Visualization (Sec. \ref{sec:experiment_uncertainty_visualization}) and Regularization Test (Sec. \ref{sec:experiment_regularizationtest}) we use GPEC with the KernelSHAP explainer.
-The DBPS binary search algorithm \citep{DBPS_decision_boundary} is used to sample from the decision boundaries of the black-box models.
-For tabular datasets we apply DBPS to a grid of samples.
-For image datasets we first apply adversarial attacks to reduce search space size \citep{karimi2019characterizing}.
-We then apply ISOMAP \cite{tenenbaumGlobalGeometricFramework2000}, which uses a graph-based approach to estimating geodesic distances.
-Additional implementation details are available in App. \ref{app:implementation_details}.

-\textbf{Competing Methods.} We compare GPEC to three competing explanation uncertainty estimation methods.
-BayesSHAP and BayesLIME \citep{reliable:neurips21} are extensions of KernelSHAP and LIME, respectively, that fit Bayesian linear regression models to perturbed data samples.
-After fitting, $95\%$ credible intervals can be estimated by sampling the posterior distribution of the feature attributions.
-CXPlain \citep{cxplain} trains a separate explanation model using a causal-based objective, and applies a bootstrap resampling approach to estimate explanation uncertainty.
-We report the $95\%$ confidence interval from the set of bootstrapped explanations.
-Unless otherwise stated, we use the default settings in the provided implementation for all three of these methods.
+\textbf{Comparisons. }We compare GPEC to a baseline GP implementation plus three other competing explanation uncertainty estimation methods.
+Naive-GP similarly uses a GP parametrization (Eq. \eqref{eqn:GP}) but instead uses the Radial Basis Function kernel, which does not incorporate DB information.
+BayesSHAP and BayesLIME \citep{reliable:neurips21} are extensions of KernelSHAP and LIME, respectively, that fit local Bayesian linear regression models.
+CXPlain \citep{cxplain} trains a surrogate model and uses bootstrapping to estimate explanation uncertainty.
+Additional details on competing methods are outlined in App. \ref{app:competitor_details}.